JNRowe/bleeter/doc/bleeter.1.rst

     stealth = unfolloweduser

-With the above configuration file twitter will be checked every ten minutes for updates,.new tweets will be shown for 10 seconds and **unfolloweduser** will be watched for updates.
+With the above configuration file twitter will be checked every ten minutes for updates, new tweets will be shown for 10 seconds and **unfolloweduser** will be watched for updates.

 BUGS